 A Bitcoin wallet allows you to make and receive transactions and to see your transaction history and current balance.
 Also, a wallet runs a few service tasks like synchronising the blockchain, that are important for validating transactions.

-Desktop Bitcoin wallets typically store an entire transaction log of the whole network, which is an enormous amount of data – around 20Gb or even more.
+Desktop wallets typically store an entire transaction log of the whole network, which is an enormous amount of data – around 20Gb or even more.
 Mobile and web wallets usually store only the most recent part of the transaction log assuming that older transactions were correct.
 Even if a mobile wallet validates an incorrect transaction, the network will detect it sooner or later.
 You can check a full list of Bitcoin wallets services here.

-All data of a Bitcoin wallet is stored in a "wallet file" on a user’s devices.
+All data of a wallet is stored in a "wallet file" on a user’s devices.
 If you lose the file, you lose the money.

 You only need to know the Bitcoin address of the recipient to issue a transaction in the wallet app.
-The address is generated by the Bitcoin wallet and looks like this: 1Jhbck6ziWRmQBp67GVDgLSJ9eFF5xNXgB.
+The address is generated by the wallet and looks like this: 1Jhbck6ziWRmQBp67GVDgLSJ9eFF5xNXgB.
 You can generate as many addresses as you want for your wallet file.
 Knowing only the address you can check how much money was sent to and from it, but you can’t say which wallet is associated with the address and who the actual recipient of the money is.

 Read also: Mobile payment gateways